DeNepo/component-based-design/lesson-plans/rendering-static-page.md

 ## After Class

-- continoue Working on the excercises
+- continoue Working on the excercises and start with your deliverables